mattbradburyuk/ps-training-accounts-practical/README.md

  include 'commonWorkflows'
  ```

- probably check it still builds at this point
+(Probably check it still builds at this point)

  4. Copy the commonWorkflow directory and rename it, eg to producerWorkflows (this won't show up as a module yet)